House panel swiftly takes up gun bill after mass shootings

 The Democratic legislation, called the Protecting Our Kids Act, was quickly added to the legislative docket after last week's school shooting in Uvalde, Texas.
 A vote by the full House could come as early as next week.

-Rep. Jerrold Nadler of New York, the Democratic chairman of the House Judiciary Committee, defended his chamber's proposals Thursday as popular with most Americans.
+Rep. Jerrold Nadler, D-N.Y., chairman of the House Judiciary Committee, defended his chamber's proposals as popular with most Americans.
 He dismissed Republican criticism.

 “You say that it is too soon to take action?
 That we are ‘politicizing' these tragedies to enact new policies?"
 Nadler said.
 “It has been 23 years since Columbine.
 Fifteen years since Virginia Tech.
 Ten years since Sandy Hook.
 Seven years since Charleston.
 Four years since Parkland and Santa Fe and Tree of Life Synagogue in Pittsburgh."